 "Registry System" means the registry system operated by the Registry Services Provider for Registered Names in the TLD.

-"Registry Policies" include those policies, procedures, guidelines, and criteria promulgated by RO from time to time, and include, ICANN policies applicable to the new TLD(s), which are incorporated herein by reference.
+"Registry Policies" include those policies, procedures, guidelines, and criteria promulgated by RO from time to time, and include, ICANN policies applicable to new TLD(s), which are incorporated herein by reference.
 Registrar must review those policies as they form part of this Agreement and are subject to amendment from time to time.

 "Term of this Agreement" shall have the meaning set forth in Paragraph 8.3 below.